E-Verify: South Carolina

 director pursuant to an audit or investigation within seventy-two hours of the director's request.

-HISTORY: 2008 Act No. 280, Section 19, eff 4 June 2008; 2011 Act No. 69, Section 9, eff 1 January 2012."
+HISTORY: 2008 Act No. 280, Section 19, eff June 4, 2008; 2011 Act No. 69, Section 9, eff January 1, 2012."

 Tennessee

 The Tennessee Lawful Employment Act (HB 1378) was signed into law by Governor Bill Haslam in June 2011.
-Effective 1 January 2017, private employers with 50 or more employees under the same FEIN are required to use the federal E-Verify employment verification process.
+Effective January 1, 2017, private employers with 50 or more employees under the same FEIN are required to use the federal E-Verify employment verification process.
 This applies to employees working in or outside the state of Tennessee.
 Private employers with fewer than 50 employees may choose to use E-Verify for newly hired employees or request and maintain documents under the TLEA’s list of authorized identity and employment eligibility documents.
 The TLEA covers "non-employees" as well, while not employed directly, are paid directly by the employer for labor or services.
 Companies in Tennessee are required to request and maintain copies of certain identity and work authorization documents for non-employees, unless an exception applies (i.e. workers are employed by a separate company).
+Effective January 1, 2023, the Tennessee Lawful Employment Act was amended to reduce the minimum number of employees from 50 to 35.
+Under the new amendment, private employers with less than 35 employees may still choose to enroll in E-Verify or request and maintain documents under the TLEA's list of authorized identity and employment eligibility documents.

 Texas

-On 3 December 2014, Governor Rick Perry issued Executive Order RP 80, relating to state agencies using the U.S. Department of Homeland Security's E-Verify System.
-The order requires all agencies under the direction of the governor to verify the employment eligibility of all current and prospective agency employees through the E-Verify system.
-It also requires all agencies under the direction of the governor to include, as a condition of all state contracts for services, a requirement that contractors utilize the E-Verify system to determine the eligibility of all persons employed during the contract term to perform duties within Texas and all persons (including subcontractors) assigned by the contractor to perform work pursuant to the contract.
+In December 2014, Governor Rick Perry issued Executive Order RP 80, which requires all state agencies to verify employment eligibility of all current and future employees through the E-Verify system.
+It also requires that state contractors use E-Verify for all persons employed to perform duties within Texas, and for sub-contractors as well.

 Utah

 The "Private Employer Verification Act" (S.B.
-251) was signed into law on 31 March 2010.
-It requires all private employers who employ more than 15 or more employees as of 1 July 2010, to use a "status verification system" to verify the employment eligibility of new employees, though it does not mandate use of E-Verify.
+251) was signed into law on March 31, 2010.
+It requires all private employers who employ more than 15 or more employees as of July 1, 2010, to use a "status verification system" to verify the employment eligibility of new employees, though it does not mandate use of E-Verify.
 As an alternative to E-Verify, businesses can use any other federal program the state deems equivalent to E-Verify, including "the Social Security Number Verification Service or similar online verification process implemented by the United States Social Security Administration."
 (Note: However, the E-Verify is considered to be more reliable than the mere verification through a Social Security Administration database that the social security number, name of employee, and date of birth all match.)
 The law exempts employers of aliens on H-2A (temporary agricultural) and H-2B (temporary, non-agricultural) visas.
 An official at the Social Security Administration told the Center for Immigration Studies that the program is not sufficient for determining immigration status.